 An Open Note to All of Prof. Nixon’s Students at Georgia Southern University:

-We’re almost off and running in our Summer Semester classes at GSU.
-This summer, I’m teaching three courses, and they are all taught online.
+We’re almost off and running in our Spring Semester classes at GSU.
+This semester, I’m teaching six (yes, six) courses, and they are all taught online.
 The syllabi will be e-mailed to all my enrolled students, and I’m also posting links to them (on Scribd) here.

 So that we can make the most of this semester, please (Please, PLEASE) take some time to read through the blog posts I’ve included here.
 I promise you, it will be well worth your time.
 (How often do professors let you get inside their heads, letting you know their tips for success and their pet peeves?)